av1-community-contributors/codec-wiki/docs/images/GIF.md

 This section is in need of contributions.
 If you believe you can help, please see our [Contribution Guide](../contribution-guide.md) to get started as a contributor!
 :::

+Graphics Interchange Format (GIF) is an image file format first releasedby CompuServe in 1987.
+It remains popular due to it's widespread support for animated images despite it's obsolesence in efficency.

 ## Performance Checklist

 Lossless? *Yes*